Ishjot/huffman-encoding/README.md

 # huffman-encoding

+### Huffman encoding with heaps.

 A programming assignment by Ishjot Walia and Weikun (James) Zhang at UCSB.

-Huffman encoding with heaps.

 This program will compress a text file using Huffman Encoding, and decode the compressed data back into the original message.